infracaninophile/p4pm/roles/basics/README.md

   * sshd(8) is enabled
   * there is a non-root user account present on the system that you can login to
-  * that account can escalate privileges to root
+  * that account can escalate privileges to root by some means
   * there is a pkg repository accessible from the system

 Exact details depend on how the system was installed:

   * Installing from FreeBSD installation media

-    You will be prompted to set a root password, and also given the option to enable sshd(8) as well as to create a local user account.
+    During installation you will be prompted to set a root password, and also given the option to enable sshd(8) as well as to create one or more local user accounts.
 In this case we need to use the standard su(1) application for initial root access and to give both login and become passwords.

   * Installing on the cloud